4.56 from 165 votes

 Close up photo of Mexican street corn salad in a bowl garnished with cilantro and lime.
 Corn is tossed in a light creamy dressing.

-• red onion – adds some color, crunch and zest!
+• red onion – adds color, crunch and a little zip to every bite.

-• jalapeño – feel free to adjust the amount of jalapeño pepper you use based on your spice preference.
-I used 1 seeded pepper.
+• jalapeño – adjust the amount based on your spice preference.
+I use one seeded pepper for a mild heat that most people enjoy.

-• fresh lime juice – adds some brightness and acidity to balance the flavors of the dressing.
+• fresh lime juice – brightens everything up and balances the richness of the dressing.
+Always freshly squeezed here.

 Side by side photos of two bowls.
 The first has the ingredients for a Mexican street corn salad (jalapeno, red onion, corn, cilantro and cheese).
 The second photo is of the ingredients mixed up and drizzled with a dreamy dressing.

-Step 2: Add corn kernels, onion, garlic, jalapeño and cotija cheese to a large bowl.
-Toss to combine.
+Step 2: Add the corn kernels, red onion, garlic, jalapeño and cotija cheese to a large bowl and toss to combine.

-Step 3: In a small bowl whisk together the yogurt, mayo, lime juice, chili powder, paprika, sea salt, pepper and cilantro until combined.
+Step 3: In a small bowl whisk together the yogurt, mayo, lime juice, chili powder, paprika, salt, pepper and cilantro until smooth.

-Step 4: Drizzle dressing over the salad ingredients and toss to combine.
-Top with additional cilantro and cheese.
-Serve right away or chill in the fridge until ready to serve.
+Step 4: Drizzle the dressing over the salad and toss to combine.
+Top with extra cilantro and cotija and serve right away or chill until ready to serve.

 Close up photo of Mexican street corn salad in a bowl.
 Corn, red onion and cilantro drizzled with a creamy dressing.